vlitejs/vlite/README.md

 ### Player ready

 The callback function `onReady` is automatically executed when the player is ready.
 The HTML5 video and audio listen to the `canplay|loadedmetadata` event.
-The Youtube and Vimeo provider listen to the `onready` event returned by their API.
+The Youtube, Vimeo and Dailymotion provider listen to the `onready` event returned by their API.

 The function exposes the `player` parameter as the player instance.
 You can use it to interact with the player instance and the [player methods](#Methods).